Z3ZEL/seed-tracking/README.md

 ## Prerequisites
   A ssh connection to the Raspberry Pi is required.
 Your raspberry must be also connected to each other via a network.

+  To install the python environnment juste run the `install.sh` script.
+It will install all the required packages for the project.

 ## On a regular computer for development

 ## On the Master RPI